Before you start

 1. Create a Project

-A Project is the top-level container for your app.
-Create one from the dashboard and give it a name.2.
-Deploy a Frame
+A Project is the top-level container.
+Open the dashboard and create one.2.
+Create a Frame

 3. Open your app

-Once the build finishes, your Frame is live at its auto-assigned subdomain (something likemy-app-a3f2.nubo.onl).
-Click the URL in the dashboard to open it.
+When the build finishes, your Frame is live at an auto-assigned URL (something likemy-app-a3f2.nubo.onl).
+Click it from the dashboard.

 Next steps